Things to Do in Phuket in 48 hours

 foot massage

-We’d already had our cheap 200 baht massage in Bangkok before arriving to Phuket and have many more planned for our next week of travel.
+We’d already had our cheap 200 baht massage in Bangkok before arriving to Phuket and would definitely say it’s a good idea to get one before a flight home.

 woman at a spa